DilfaThayyil/AadharXtract-Server/README.md

 ## 📬 Feedback & Contributions

 Feel free to fork this repo, open issues, or submit pull requests!
-Whether it's bug fixes, new features, or documentation updates — contributions are always welcome 🙌
+Whether it's bug fixes, new features, or documentation updates. contributions are always welcome 🙌

 ---